-- focus management's efforts on performance that will create shareholder value and increase the price of our common stock; - align the interests of management directly with those of our shareholders; - · provide a competitive long-term incentive opportunity; and - provide a retention incentive for key employees because they vest over time.
+- focus management's efforts on performance that will create long-term shareholder value and sustain increases in the price of our common stock and our ability to pay dividends; - provide a competitive long-term incentive opportunity; and - provide a retention incentive for key employees because the restricted share units vest over time and will be forfeited in whole or in part if an officer's employment terminates prior to vesting.

-Our time-based awards are designed to provide total compensation above the target market median if our common stock price significantly increases after the award, but below the target market median if our common stock price significantly decreases after the award.
-The Committee believes this design aligns the interests of officers and shareholders by ensuring that officers will receive compensation higher than the target market median only when our shareholders have benefited from appreciation in our stock price and, conversely, that officers will receive compensation lower than the target market median when our shareholders have experienced a decline in our stock price.
-The Committee believes this design also provides an incentive to our officers to remain employed with us for the duration of the vesting period, thus providing us with continuity and stability of management.
+Our time-based restricted share units are designed to provide total compensation below the target market median if our common stock price significantly decreases after approval, but above the target market median if our common stock price significantly increases.
+The Committee believes this design also provides an incentive to our officers to continue their employment with us for the duration of the vesting period, thus providing us with continuity and stability of management.

-Performance-based restricted share units reward an officer based on relative total shareholder return, which is a measure of our stock price appreciation and dividend payments relative to a peer group.
-The Committee settled on total shareholder return as an appropriate performance measure because this measure focuses our officers on creating long-term shareholder value when developing and implementing strategic plans.
-The Committee believes that the risk and reward inherent in performance-based awards provides an appropriate incentive for officers to manage the Company in the long-term interests of its shareholders without encouraging inappropriate risk taking.
+Performance-based restricted share units compensate an officer based on relative total shareholder return, which is a measure of our stock price appreciation and dividend payments relative to those of a peer group.
+The Committee settled on relative total shareholder return as an appropriate performance measure because this measure focuses our officers on creating long-term shareholder value when developing and implementing strategic plans.
+The Committee believes that the risk and reward inherent in performance-based restricted share units provides an appropriate incentive for officers to manage the Company in the long-term interests of shareholders without encouraging inappropriate risk taking.
+See "Other Matters-Risk Assessment" below.

-Process for Determining Awards.
-The Committee annually reviews base salaries and target annual total compensation of our officers.
+Process for Determining Long-Term Incentives.
+Annually, the Committee reviews base salaries and target annual total compensation of our officers.
 The dollar amount of long-term incentive compensation is target annual total compensation less base salary.
-To determine the number of restricted share units making up an award, we use the average closing price of our common stock for the twenty trading days preceding the first day of the performance period, which is usually the first day of the year.
-We do not time these awards based on announcements of material information or stock price as of any particular date.
+To determine the number of restricted share units, we use the average closing price of our common stock for the twenty trading days preceding the first day of the performance period, which customarily has been the first day of the year.
+Decisions related to the approval of long-term incentives are made independently of announcements of material information or stock price as of any particular date.

 Restricted Share Unit Terms.
 Each restricted share unit represents the right upon vesting to receive one share of our common stock.
-Prior to vesting, each time-based restricted share unit gives the holder the right to receive a cash payment equal to each dividend paid on one share of our common stock and paid at the same time as each dividend.
+Prior to vesting, each time-based restricted share unit gives the holder the right to receive a cash payment equal to each dividend paid on one share of our common stock and which is paid at the same time as our common stock dividend.
 This right to receive a cash payment is referred to as a dividend equivalent.
-The amount of the dividend equivalents changes when we change the dividend paid on our common stock.
-In the case of performance-based restricted share units, dividend equivalents are paid following vesting to the extent vesting occurs.
+Dividend equivalents change when we change the dividend paid on our common stock.
+In the case of performance-based restricted share units, dividend equivalents are paid following vesting, but only to the extent vesting actually occurs.